warner/python-spake2/README.md

 trip is necessary to establish the session key.
 If key-confirmation is necessary, that will require a second round trip.

-All messages are JSON-serializable.
-For the default security level (using a 1024-bit modulus, roughly equivalent to an 80-bit symmetric key), the message is about 265 bytes long.
-An alternative binary encoding is available, which reduces the message sizes by about 50%.
+All messages are bytestrings.
+For the default security level (using a 1024-bit modulus, roughly equivalent to an 80-bit symmetric key), the message is 129 bytes long.

 ## Dependencies